GabrielaGuedes/tukhisper/README.md

   - Switch between English 🇺🇸 and Portuguese 🇧🇷 from the tray menu.
   - If you speak Portuguese while "English" is selected, Whisper will transcribe your speech in English (translation mode).
 - **Startup Behavior:**
-  - The app runs automatically on system startup (if you add it to autostart).
+  - The app can run automatically on system startup (see below).
   - You can disable or re-enable hotkey listening from the tray menu at any time.
 - **Visual Feedback:**
   - Tray icon changes to indicate current state: idle, recording, transcribing, or disabled.